CDC inquiry sought on HIV outbreak in WVa’s largest county

 Needle exchange programs are included in the CDC’s recommendations for controlling disease outbreaks among intravenous drug users.
 Such programs exist in dozens of states, but they are not without their critics, including in West Virginia, who say they don’t do enough to prevent or stop drug abuse.

 The nonprofit organization Solutions Oriented Addiction Response provides addicts with clean needles in Charleston and group shares information about HIV testing with residents, including the homeless.
-SOAR co-founder Sarah Stone has said the state bill could shut down her group’s needle exchange program.
+SOAR co-founder Sarah Stone has said the legislation could shut down her group’s needle exchange program.

+Citing the pending state bill, the Charleston City Council on Monday night postponed voting on a proposed needle exchange ordinance until April 19.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.